vectordotdev/timber-ruby/README.md

 # Timber

-This readme is under construction.
+**Note: this Readme is underconstruction, we're currently in alpha testing**

+Timber is the logging system I wish I had for the past 8 years.
+It takes logging a step further by add context.
+Context is key, it makes your logs unbelievably powerful and meaningful.

 We're currently testing with select alpha testers.
 If you're interested in getting early access visit http://timber.io

 ## Install